biswajitpanda1234/apnacollege-demo/README.md

 # apnacollege-demo
 I'm Biswajit Panda
-This is my  1st git project
+This is my  1st git projec